xigxog/kubefox/docs/quickstart.md

     👋 Hello World!
     ```

-Try switching to the `prod` VirtualEnvironment — this can be done seamlessly
+Try switching to the `prod` Virtual Environments — this can be done seamlessly
 with KubeFox without creating another AppDeployment.
 This is possible because
 KubeFox injects context at request time instead of at deployment.
-Adding
+Adding Virtual
-VirtualEnvironments has nearly zero overhead!
-Be sure to change the URL path
+Environments has nearly zero overhead!
+Be sure to change the URL path from
-from `/qa/hello` to `/prod/hello` to reflect the change of the `subPath`
+`/qa/hello` to `/prod/hello` to reflect the change of the `subPath` variable.
-variable.

 ```{ .shell .copy }
 curl "http://localhost:8080/prod/hello?kf-dep=hello-world-main&kf-env=prod"